Yemen: Saudi coalition conducts airstrikes on Sanaa airport | DW | 20.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Civilians were asked to leave the airport, which is controlled by the Iran-backed Houthi movement.
+Civilians and UN agencies were asked to leave the airport, which is controlled by the Iran-backed Houthi movement.
 It's still unclear whether strikes caused any damage or casualties.

 A military coalition led by Saudi Arabia carried out airstrikes Monday which targeted Sanaa International Airport in Yemen, according to Saudi-owned broadcaster Al Arabiya.